Covid-19 Update: Recovery rate reaches 97.6% in Saudi Arabia | DH Latest News, Latest News, Gulf , Saudi Arabia, Covid death, coronavirus pandemic, Covid-19 Update

-The recovery rate has reached at 97.6% in Saudi Arabia.
-The fatality rate is at 1.7%.
+The recovery rate from coronavirus infection has reached at 97.6% in Saudi Arabia.
+The fatality rate has reached at 1.7%.
 This was updated by the Ministry of Health in the country.

-Meanwhile, 307 new coronavirus cases along with 356 new recoveries and 4 new deaths were reported in Saudi Arabia in the last 24 hours.
-Of the new cases, 161 were recorded in Riyadh, 72 in the Eastern Province, 46 in Makkah, 10 in Hail, 5 in Madinah, 5 in Asir, 4 in Jazan and 4 in Najran.
+Meanwhile, 334 new coronavirus cases along with 349 recoveries and 4 new deaths were announced in the country in the last 24 hours.
+Of the new cases, 169 were recorded in Riyadh, 62 in the Eastern Province, 42 in Makkah, 12 in Madinah, 6 in Asir, 4 in Hail, 3 in Najran and 2 in Jazan.

-The overall infection tally has reached at 372,410 in the country.
-The total number of recoveries in the Kingdom has increased to 363,303.
-The death toll has reached to 6,428.
+The overall infection tally has reached at 373,702.
+The total number of recoveries in the country increased to 364,646.
+The death toll now stands at 6445.

-At present there are 2678 active cases in the country.
-This comprises 0.7% of the total case load.
-In this 456 people are in critical condition and are admitted in ICUs.

 Post Your Comments